tasosalvas/spdiu/README.md

 - `save`, `load`, `ls`, `backup` and `clean` tasks create and manage save state slots
 - `show` task reads saves or active game data and displays details on their contents
 - `info` task provides introductory documentation, `-c` displays config

+Python:
+- The `spdio.util` module provides helpers for common file operations
+- The `spdio.model` module holds class representations of `Profile` and `Game` data.

 Customization:
 - Configuration overrides can be set in an `invoke.yaml` in the project folder